Research, Scholarship, and creative activity @ Oak Valley College

 Scholarship is defined as academic study at a high-level.
 At Oak Valley College, you will frequently hear professors ask students to struggle with the question, dig deeper into the material (and their own thinking), to practice patience of thought, and to express themselves in ways that demonstrate they have considered the discipline and not just gone on the Internet to find the solution.

 Creative activities range from course to course.
-In one course, students may make presentations, perform a play, or conduct a field study to demonstrate their scholarship.
+In one course, students may make presentations or conduct a field study to demonstrate their scholarship.
 In other courses, students may work on a team project, a series of reflection papers, or journal about their learning.
-The assignments often reflect the personality of the professor.
+Assignments often reflect the personality of the professor.

 The academic freedom afforded each professor at Oak Valley College is to allow his/her voice of wisdom and experience to reach every student in a unique and powerful way.
 The only constraints to that freedom lie in the learning outcomes for the course, which have been carefully considered as part of the program learning outcomes for the degree, and the overall standards and practices found in the Employee and Faculty Handbook, which serve to uphold and maintain the Christian character of the organization along with the laws and regulations of the State of California.